-- a.
-We will keep all DGN data on DGN owned equipment and back up copies of files in secure areas away from such equipment. - b.
-We will ensure the physical security of all equipment. - c.
-Personal equipment must not be used for collection or storage of any DGN data without prior approval of the Board.
+- a) We will keep all of our data on DGN and DPC Ltd owned equipment and back up copies of files in secure areas away from such equipment. - b) We will ensure the physical security of all equipment. - c) Personal equipment must not be used for collection or storage of any DGN or DPC Ltd data without prior approval of the Board.